smjeffery22/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Users can post a tweet (i.e. message) up to 140 characters at a time.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Mobile version of the app is also available!

 ## Getting Started